-To avoid moisture condensation, make sure the port plugs are inserted with the gray silicone surfaces facing the inside and outside of the chamber at all times.
+To avoid moisture condensation, make sure the port plugs are always inserted with the gray silicone surface facing the inside of the chamber.
 Any air gaps between the wires going through the ports will create a path for moisture migration and thermal losses.
 Also, avoid opening the chamber door while the chamber is operating at temperatures below room ambient.
 When a low temperature test is completed, warm the chamber to at least room ambient before opening the chamber door and before removing your test sample.

 You CANNOT use the humidity system to control moisture at low temperatures.
-The humidity system is disabled below +7°C. However, if you have a source of GN2 (gaseous nitrogen) or Dry Air, you can use the Purge system to eliminate moisture condensation at low temperatures.
+The humidity system is disabled below $+7^{\circ}$ C. However, the optional GN2 (gaseous nitrogen) or Dry Air Purge System CAN be used to eliminate moisture condensation at low temperatures.